JaydipManiya/API-Testing-Python-Pytest/README.md

+API Automation using Python Pytest

-Generic API Automation framework using Python Pytest
+- This is generic API Automation framework using Python Pytest.

 Setup:
 - Download and install Python3 from [here](https://www.python.org/downloads/) (Ignore the step if you already have python installed)